 The Russian Security and Military Research Group is led by Lt.
-Col. Simo Pesu and includes senior researchers and doctoral students.
+Col. Simo Pesu and includes senior researchers and doctoral students, as well as rotating research assistants and university interns.

 Lt.
 Col. Simo Pesu is the head of the Russia Group and a senior researcher at the National Defence University.
 He earned the General Staff Officer’s Degree in 2004 and has served as a commissioned officer in the Finnish Defence Forces since 1993.
 Lt.
 Col. Pesu’s military experience includes several positions in signals, command and control systems, special forces, and military intelligence and strategic research in Finland and abroad.
 In recent years, he has been involved with strategic foresight and strategic analysis tasks.
 His current research focuses on Russian military-technological and foresight thinking and developments.